zosma-ai/training/GenAI-Introduction/Week-2 Fundamentals of Machine Leatning/2-Introduction to neural networks.md

 print(f'Accuracy of the network on the 10000 test images: {100 * correct // total} %')
 ```

+This code snippet evaluates the accuracy of a neural network on a set of test images.
+The network's performance is measured by comparing its predictions against the actual labels from the test dataset.
+Let's break down the code:

+### Setting Up Variables
+- `correct = 0`: Initializes a counter for the number of correct predictions made by the model.
+- `total = 0`: Initializes a counter for the total number of images processed.

+### Evaluating the Model
+- `with torch.no_grad()`: This context manager tells PyTorch not to compute or store gradients during the operations performed within its block.
+This is important for evaluation since gradients are not needed, and it saves memory and computational resources.

+### Looping Through the Test Data
+- `for images, labels in testloader`: Iterates over the test dataset, provided by `testloader`.
+Each iteration yields a batch of `images` and their corresponding `labels`.
+The `testloader` is assumed to be a DataLoader object that batches the test dataset and provides an efficient way to iterate through it.

+### Making Predictions
+- `output = model(images)`: Feeds a batch of images through the model, which returns the output logits or probabilities for each class.
+- `_, predicted = torch.max(output.data, 1)`: Applies the `torch.max` function to find the index of the maximum value in the predictions along dimension 1 (the class dimension).
+This index corresponds to the model's predicted class.
+The function returns both the maximum values and their indices, but only the indices (`predicted`) are stored (using `_` to ignore the first output).

+### Updating Counters
+- `total += labels.size(0)`: Increments the `total` counter by the number of images in the current batch. `labels.size(0)` returns the batch size.
+- `correct += (predicted == labels).sum().item()`: Compares the `predicted` classes to the actual `labels`, generating a tensor of boolean values (True for correct predictions, False otherwise). `.sum()` counts the number of True values (correct predictions) in the batch, and `.item()` converts this number to a Python scalar.
+This value is then added to the `correct` counter.

+### Printing the Accuracy
+- After evaluating all batches in the test dataset, the code calculates the accuracy as the percentage of correct predictions out of the total number of images processed.
+This is done by dividing `correct` by `total`, multiplying by 100 to get a percentage, and using floor division (`//`) to obtain an integer percentage.
+- Finally, it prints the accuracy: `print(f'Accuracy of the network on the 10000 test images: {100 * correct // total} %')`.
+The message assumes there are 10,000 test images, although the actual number of images processed is determined by the size of the test dataset provided to `testloader`.

+This process effectively measures the model's performance on unseen data, providing a simple yet important metric (accuracy) to evaluate the model's generalization capability.

 ## Conclusion

 In this tutorial, we built a fully connected deep neural network using PyTorch for the classification of MNIST handwritten digits.
 This process involved loading and preprocessing the dataset, defining the model, training the model, and evaluating its performance.
 Fully connected networks are foundational in deep learning and provide a
 # Tutorial: Understanding CNNs and U-Net Architecture

 Convolutional Neural Networks (CNNs) and the U-Net architecture are pivotal in the field of computer vision, especially in tasks like image classification, object detection, and semantic segmentation.
 This tutorial will guide you through the fundamentals of CNNs, introduce the U-Net architecture, and show how to implement a simple U-Net in PyTorch.